 Less common cocotaxis, sometimes called mototaxis, are aimed strictly at the tourist market and offer the novel experience of a ride around town semi-encased in a giant yellow bowling ball, dragged along by a small scooter.
-Fares in Havana have become standardized at $0.50CUC/km, but there will always be drivers looking to charge unsuspecting tourists a higher rate.
+Fares are, again, negotiable but expect to pay around $2CUC/km.

 At present, Cuba is the only country in the Caribbean with a functioning rail system, and although trains are slow (average top speed is 40km/hr) and subject to long delays and cancellations, they nevertheless provide a sociable form of travelling and a great way of getting a feel for the landscape as you journey around.
 You’ll need your passport to buy a ticket, which, depending on which town you’re in, you should do between an hour and five days before your date of departure, direct from the train station.
 (If you show up less than an hour beforehand, the ticket office will almost certainly refuse to sell you a ticket.)
 You cannot buy tickets online or by phone, only in person as stations.
 Strictly speaking, all foreign travellers must pay for tickets in convertible pesos, but on some of the less-travelled routes you may get away with a national-peso ticket.